 - Apply to serve.
 Acting as an advisory body to the AACR leadership, the AMC reflects the diversity represented by the growing and ever-changing needs of AACR Associate Members.
-Early-career scientists from any cancer research field at the graduate, medical student or resident, and clinical or postdoctoral stage of their career may apply during the summer to serve a three-year term on the AMC starting the following spring.
+Early-career AACR Associate members from any cancer research field at the graduate, medical student or resident, or clinical or postdoctoral stage of their career may apply to serve a three-year term on the AMC starting at the following year's Annual Meeting.
 Four candidates are selected annually to join the AMC based on their research strengths, leadership experience, commitment and capacity to take on extracurricular roles, and the diversity they could provide.